j9t/little-books/manuscript/html-css-frameworks.md

 Though not technically a part of the development process, documentation must be discussed.
 Anchoring documentation where the development happens has many advantages, from increasing the chances that it’s actually done, to being more comprehensive and accurate because it’s fresh on the mind.

-There are several ways to document, but one of the more effective ones is using a prototype for this purpose too.
+There are several ways to document, but one of the more effective ones is using a prototype for this purpose, too.
 Sample contents can be turned into documentation describing the page types and elements they’re forming, but it’s also possible to use hover-style info boxes that share background information and explain the code.
-(A properly maintained prototype enriched this way may even do most of the lifting of any framework _site_!)
+(A properly maintained prototype enriched this way may even do most of the lifting of a framework _site_!)

 Documentation begins in the code, however, and there, too, we need to exercise discipline.
 Our coding guidelines should underline this; documentation standards like [CSSDOC](https://web.archive.org/web/20130701094049/http://cssdoc.net/) and [JSDOC](https://jsdoc.app/), as well as tools that automatically pull such documentation from our code, can be of great help.